saroarjahan/expansion_of_cyberbyllying_datasets/README.md

 <ol>
 	<li><strong>FastText as classifier:</strong> implementation with AskFm dataset can be found by running 19 number file name fastext.ipynb.
 This file use 'ask_tain.txt' as train datasets and 'ask_test.txt' as test dataset.</li>
 	<li>
-<strong>FastText as wordembedding:</strong>  For testing this result askfm_not_extended.ipynb file require to run.
+<strong>FastText as wordembedding:</strong>  For testing this result 9 number file name 'askfm_not_extended.ipynb' should be run.
 This file use ask_fm_data.csv as train and test dataset.</li>
 </ol>

-<strong>Table 4: </strong> Classifier Accuracy (%) and F1 scores (%) for AskFm not expanded dataset,  and itsunderlying expanded datasets using method 1, 2 and 3 respectively.
+<strong>Table 4: </strong> Classifier Accuracy (%) and F1 scores (%) for AskFm not expanded dataset,  and its underlying expanded datasets using method 1, 2 and 3 respectively.

 <ol>
 	<li>For testing file 9 to 12 should be run.</li>